Eloquent: A More Robust Transmission Scheme for LLM Token Streaming: Evaluation

 To learn about how \name performs under different loss patterns, we fixed RTT to be 400ms and modified the loss parameters in Fig. \ref{fig:eval2}.
-The left graph shows results with p set to 0.5 and q to 0.5.
+The left graph shows results with $p = 0.5$ and $q = 0.5$.
 This network is more likely to enter lossy state than default.
 Since loss is more frequent, the stall ratios of all methods increased.
-However, since packet loss conditions are more frequent, our improvement is also more significant than all baselines.
-On the righ side we set p to 0.9 and q to 0.8.
-In this case, every lossy period lasts longer than default.
-As shown in the right hand side, although we still outperforms the baselines, our improvement actually decreased.
-This can be explained by the limitation mentioned in \S\ref{sec:limitation}.
-Since both loss time (L) and RTT are long, many packets could not contain all unacked tokens, which damages the performance of \name.
-This potentially could be further improved by reusing packet meta-data to be able to put more than 10 tokens in each packet.
+But \name's improvements is more significant since packet loss are more frequent.
+On the right side we set $p$ to 0.9 and $q$ to 0.8.
+In this case, every lossy period lasts longer.
+As shown in the right hand side, although we still outperforms the baselines, our improvement decreased due the limitation mentioned in \S\ref{sec:limitation}.
+Since both loss time (L) and RTT are big, many packets could not contain all unacked tokens, and this damages \name's performance.
+This potentially could be improved by reusing packet meta-data (font type, size...) to put more tokens in each packet.